Marshmallow root

 • Anti-inflammatory action: Natural compounds work throughout the body to reduce inflammation-related pain and swelling.

-With mucilage content reaching 35%, marshmallow root ranks among nature’s most powerful demulcent herbs.
+With mucilage content reaching up to 35%, marshmallow root ranks among nature’s most effective demulcent herbs.
+It also contains flavonoids and phenolic acids that provide antioxidant support, helping protect cells from oxidative stress.

 Safety note: May slow medication absorption when taken together.
 Consult healthcare providers before combining with prescription drugs.